jamesgiff5/Home_Services_Operational_Dashboard/README.md

 - Paver Sealing brought in the highest average ticket at around $1,800 per job, though it maintained slimmer profit margins at roughly 60%.
 Roof Cleaning, by comparison, averaged $1,150 per job but held a strong 81% profit margin, making it the most valuable blend of volume and profitability.

-- Other services like window and driveway cleaning stayed in the $80–$320 range with strong margins—showing solid cost control across the board.
+- Other services like window and driveway cleaning stayed in the $80-$320 range with strong margins, showing solid cost control across the board.